-- Overall, we rate Above the Law Left-Center Biased based on story selection and editorial positions that moderately favors the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Above the Law Left-Center Biased based on story selection and editorial positions that moderately favor the left.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Media Type: Website

 Traffic/Popularity: Medium Traffic

 Above the Law (often abbreviated ATL) is a news website about law, law schools, and the legal profession.
 Established in 2006, the site is owned and published by Breaking Media.
 According to their about page, “Above the Law takes a behind-the-scenes look at the world of law.
 The site provides news and insights about the profession’s most colorful personalities and powerful institutions, as well as original commentary on breaking legal developments.”
 The current Executive Editor is Elie Mystal.

 Above the Law is owned by Breaking Media, which holds six other websites.
 Revenue is derived through advertising, website servicing, and marketing.